ReDI-School/intermediate-java/03-ds-1-arrays/index.md

 * Access the elements of an Array
 * Change an Array element
 * Looping through an Array
-* Returning Arrays from Methods
+* Passing and returning Arrays to/from Methods
 * Code, code, code 🤩

 ## Recap & Assignment check